decentralized-identity/universal-resolver/docs/instances/development-instance.md

-# Universal Resolver — Development System
+# Universal Resolver — Development Instance

-The dev-system or the sandbox installation, which runs the latest code-base of the Universal Resolver project, is hosted at:
+The development instance, which runs the latest code-base of the Universal Resolver project, is hosted at:

 https://dev.uniresolver.io

 The drivers are exposed by their subdomains (DID method-names).
 For example: btcr.dev.uniresolver.io
-> Note for driver-developers: The subdomains are automatically generated based on the Docker image tag e.g.: driver-did-btcr, which consequently must have the DID-method name as part of the tag-name (pattern:  driver-di-`<DID method name>`).
+> Note for driver-developers: The subdomains are automatically generated based on the Docker image tag e.g.: driver-did-btcr, which consequently must have the DID-method name as part of the tag-name (pattern:  driver-did-`<DID method name>`).

 DIDs can be resolved by calling the resolver: